Premier League to allow five substitutes

 Last updated on .From the section Premier League

-Premier League clubs will be able to make five substitutions each game from next season after shareholders voted to change the rules.
+Premier League clubs will be able to make five substitutions each game from next season after shareholders agreed to change the rules.

 The substitutions can be made on three occasions during a match, plus at half-time, and a total of nine substitutes can be named on the teamsheet.